dudash/openshift-workshops/www-default/workshop-lab-welcome.md

 We will be using the following terms throughout the workshop labs so here are some basic definitions you should be familiar with.
 And you'll learn more terms along the way, but these are the basics to get you started.

 * Container - Your software wrapped in a complete filesystem containing everything it needs to run
-* Image - We are talking about Docker images; read-only and used to create containers
+* Image - We are talking about docker images; read-only and used to create containers
 * Pod - One or more docker containers that run together
 * Service - Provides a common DNS name to access a pod (or replicated set of pods)
 * Project - A project is a group of services that are related logically (for this workshop we have setup your account to have access to just a single project)